Solo Brands Inc. (DTC) Shares Up Despite Recent Market Volatility

 DTC’s Market Performance

-The stock of Solo Brands Inc. (DTC) has seen a 18.68% increase in the past week, with a 5.21% rise in the past month, and a 12.58% gain in the past quarter.
-The volatility ratio for the week is 6.33%, and the volatility levels for the past 30 days are at 4.86% for DTC.
-The simple moving average for the last 20 days is 16.30% for DTC stock, with a simple moving average of 10.42% for the last 200 days.
+DTC’s stock has seen a 31.97% increase for the week, with a 22.82% rise in the past month and a 28.57% gain in the past quarter.
+The volatility ratio for the week is 14.91%, and the volatility levels for the past 30 days are at 6.74% for Solo Brands Inc. The simple moving average for the last 20 days is 32.42% for DTC stock, with a simple moving average of 25.75% for the last 200 days.

 Analysts’ Opinion of DTC